TechnicPotato/Major-Projects/README.md

 - [ ] Have a timetable embedded on the web page
 - [ ] Have a time embedded on the web page
 - [ ] Implement a todo list on the web page
+- [ ] Probably generate a method to read the recipe file from modded MC